China Educational Exchange of 1950

+Cultural-exchange program with the U.S.

-China Educational Exchange of 1950 was a cross-cultural program authorized during the 81st United States Congress by unanimous consent of the United States House of Representatives bill 7797 entitled Foreign Economic Assistance Act of 1950.
-The United States House bill 7797 was an amendment to the Foreign Assistance Act of 1948 and Economic Cooperation Act of 1948, often referred to as the Marshall Plan.
+The China Educational Exchange of 1950 was a cross-cultural program authorized during the 81st United States Congress by unanimous consent of the United States House of Representatives in Bill 7797, the Foreign Economic Assistance Act of 1950.
+The bill was an amendment to the Foreign Assistance Act of 1948 and Economic Cooperation Act of 1948, often known as the Marshall Plan.

-Background of Derivation
+Background

-On June 24, 1949, United States President Harry Truman recommended to the 81st United States Congress a Point Four Program encompassing the furtherance of development aid to assist developing countries, defined as Second World and Third World nations, at the end of World War II.
-On March 25, 1950, Truman urged the 81st U.S. Congress for unanimous consent of the Foreign Assistance Act ― Foreign Economic Assistance Act of 1950 ― assisting underdeveloped countries confronting direct aggression, intimidation, and subversion while sustaining economic and political stability.
-The act supported five foreign aid programs being enacted into law by Truman on June 5, 1950.
+On June 24, 1949, United States President Harry Truman recommended to the 81st United States Congress a Point Four Program encompassing aid to developing countries (Second World and Third World nations) after World War II.
+On March 25 of the following year, Truman urged Congress for unanimous consent of the Foreign Assistance Act for underdeveloped countries confronting direct aggression, intimidation, and subversion while sustaining economic and political stability.
+The act, supporting five foreign-aid programs, was signed into law by the president on June 5, 1950.

-Context of China Educational Exchange of 1950
+Context

-China Educational Exchange of 1950 originated in the China Aid Act of 1948 under the auspices of Title IV enclosed in the Marshall Plan.
-The 1950 China educational exchange program is articulated by the China Area Aid Act of 1950 assimilated in Title II of the Foreign Economic Assistance Act 1950.
+The China Educational Exchange of 1950 originated in the China Aid Act of 1948 under Title IV of the Marshall Plan.
+The 1950 China educational exchange program was articulated by the China Area Aid Act of 1950, assimilated in Title II of the Foreign Economic Assistance Act of 1950: